Aptitude Test Update: Degree, HND, and NVTI Applicants Get a Second Chance to Take Examination

 Govt launches new email for lodging complaints

-YEN.com.gh earlier reported that the Ministry of the Interior has rolled out fresh measures to streamline complaints arising from the ongoing aptitude test under the Centralised Services E-Recruitment Portal (C-SERP) 2025/26.
+YEN.com.gh earlier reported that the Ministry of the Interior had rolled out fresh measures to streamline complaints arising from the ongoing aptitude test under the Centralised Services E-Recruitment Portal (C-SERP) 2025/26.

-The directive follows an interactive social media engagement session held on Sunday, February 22, 2026, where officials addressed applicant concerns and system-related challenges.
+The directive follows an interactive social media engagement session on February 22, 2026, where officials addressed applicant concerns and system-related challenges, with a dedicated email service later established.

 Source: YEN.com.gh